lewagon/ruby-101/README.md

 ## Built-in Ruby Objects

 Everything in Ruby is an object.
-Objects have in-build methods you can call on them.
+Objects have built-in methods you can call on them.

 ### Strings